vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

 	;; MSG SIZE  rcvd: 61
 	```

 1. _Attaching our diagram for reference again._ How is this actually working?
-Let's take a closer look
+Let's take a closer look:

 	![DNS NP1 to DC](../images/dns-np1todc.png)

-1. As "test.example.com" is not hosted within the Internal Hosted Zone attached to the VPC, the DNS request will land in the Outbound Endpoint
+1. As "test.example.com" is not hosted within the Private Hosted Zone attached to the VPC, the DNS request will land in the Outbound Endpoint

 1. In the AWS Management Console choose **Services** then select **Route 53**.